Plant introduction to the West

 Another Scot, Robert Fortune was then sent out to China in 1842 and although plants had been sent from China for many years his collections from coastal China surpassed them all.
 The Dutch gained access to the closed country, Japan, through Phillip Siebold a doctor to the Dutch traders.
 He gained access to the mainland and its plants in the 1820s.
 Later, as Japan opened to foreigners between 1854 and 1860 one of the first collectors was John Veitch of the now famous Veitch nursery in Exeter which eventually also opened in Chelsea, London.
 John Veitch had trained in the Lees nursery at Hammersmith whose Australian plants had probably whetted his appetite for botanical exploration.
 It was not until the period 1860 to 1890 that the botanical and horticultural riches of inland China were revealed to the west by collectors like Henry, David and the collector Ernest Wilson sent out by Veitch’s nursery in 1902, 1907, 1910 with a huge haul of seeds, dried specimens and 35 cases of living rootstocks and bulbs – including maples, liliums, Chinese gooseberry, viburnums, roses and rhododendrons.
 Wilson was followed by George Forest who made seven expeditions to paying customers, mainly in Yunnan, returning many rhododendrons.
 He was followed in turn by Reginald Farrer collecting mostly in the more temperate Kansu and other horticultural heroes like Frank Meyer, Frank Kingdon-Ward, Joseph Rock and others.
 These Chinese collections made a lasting impact on western and Australian horticulture and mark the last major phase of horticultural and botanical colonialism.

-Vegetables and crops Of course plant introduction was not just of ornamentals, food plants and know-how about their husbandry was always of interest.
+Of course plant introduction was not just of ornamentals, food plants and know-how about their husbandry was always of interest.

 In the reign of Elizabeth 1 protestant refugees had introduced intensive market gardening in the south-east.